.png)

 One of the most impactful improvements came from Primer’s automated fallback system.
 When a transaction was declined by one processor, Primer instantly retried it with a secondary processor, significantly increasing the chances of authorization.

-Additionally, Primer allowed Dabble to integrate new payment methods like payment methods proven to increase overall authorization rates without the need for extensive developer resources, giving Dabble the flexibility to maintain a smooth payment experience across a variety of methods.
+Primer also allowed Dabble to integrate new payment methods without the need for extensive developer resources.
 This further contributed to improved authorization rates by offering more ways for users to complete transactions.

 As a result, Dabble:

-• Recovered nearly $50,000 USD in revenue through automated fallback workflows
+- Recovered nearly US$50,000 in revenue through automated fallback workflows

 Read the full case study: Dabble picks a winner by partnering with Primer